tkightly/london-by-night/1-overview/act-1.md

 * Players will have received a note through the door of their haven during the day while they slept, requesting their presence at an address in Mayfair near Grosvenor Square.
     * Which is the Tremere Chantry to talk to [Seneschal Gregory Shaw ](../3-characters/seneschal-gregory-shaw.md)
+        * players may roll `Intelligence + Ettiquette` to see if they remember who this is
     * note reads:

     ```